Charles Edgar Corea: Political career

 C.E.Corea followed in his father's footsteps by studying law.
 He went on to become a proctor of the Supreme Court of Ceylon.
 He then practised at the Chilaw court.
-What pre-occupied C.E.Corea was the fact that the people of Ceylon were struggling under the British Raj.
+What pre-occupied C.E.Corea was that the people of Ceylon were struggling under the British Raj.
 He spoke out against the injustice suffered by ordinary people at the hands of their colonial masters.

 Corea became a fearless freedom fighter – together with his younger brother Victor Corea, he founded the Chilaw Association and used it to campaign hard for independence, for the people of Ceylon.
 He was elected a member of the Legislative Council and later a founding Member of the Ceylon National Congress, together with Victor Corea, E.W.
 Perera, Sir Ponnambalam Ramanathan, Sir Ponnambalam Arunachalam, and Francis de Zoysa.

 C.E.Corea was elected President of the Ceylon National Congress in 1924.
 Corea was very much the elder statesman and gained a reputation as a moderate voice of the independence movement.